awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Because parallel query requires tables to use the `ROW_FORMAT=Compact` or `ROW_FORMAT=Dynamic` setting, check your Aurora configuration settings for any changes to the `INNODB_FILE_FORMAT` configuration option\.
 Issue the `SHOW TABLE STATUS` statement to confirm the row format for all the tables in a database\.

- Parallel query currently requires tables to be nonpartitioned\.
-Thus, check your `CREATE TABLE` statements and `SHOW CREATE TABLE` output and remove any `PARTITION BY` clauses\.
-For existing partitioned tables, first copy the data into nonpartitioned tables with the same column definitions and indexes\.
-Then rename old and new tables so that the nonpartitioned table is used by existing queries and ETL workflows\.

- Before changing your schema to enable parallel query to work with more tables, make sure to test\.
+ Before changing your schema to turn on parallel query to work with more tables, make sure to test\.
 Your tests should confirm if parallel query results in a net increase in performance for those tables\.
 Also, make sure that the schema requirements for parallel query are otherwise compatible with your goals\.

  For example, before switching from `ROW_FORMAT=Compressed` to `ROW_FORMAT=Compact` or `ROW_FORMAT=Dynamic`, test the performance of workloads for the original and new tables\.
 Also, consider other potential effects such as increased data volume\.